TOKIO: Total Knowledge of I/O

 - Philip Carns, Julian Kunkel, Glenn K. Lockwood, Ross Miller, Eugen Betke, Wolfgang Frings.
 "Analyzing Parallel I/O." Birds of a Feather session, International Conference for High Performance Computing, Networking, Storage and Analysis (SC17), Denver, USA.
 November 2017.

 - Philip Carns.
 "Characterizing data-intensive scientific applications with Darshan."
 CS/NERSC Data Seminar, National Energy Research Scientific Computing Center.
 June 2017.

 - Philip Carns.
 "Characterizing HPC I/O: from Applications to Systems."
-ZIH Colloquium at Technische Universität Dresden, Dresden.
+ZIH Colloquium at Technische Universität Dresden, Dresden, DE.
 April 2017.

 - Philip Carns.
 "TOKIO: Using Lightweight Holistic Characterization to Understand, Model, and Improve HPC I/O Performance."
 SIAM Conference on Computational Science and Engineering, Atlanta GA.
 March 2017.